Frequently asked questions

 Where are in-person appointments offered?

 Most appointments will be via telehealth but in-person appointments are possible in certain circumstances.
-Dr. Tran's in-person office location is in Centennial, CO near University and Arapahoe Road.
+Please contact Dr. tran directly to inquire about an in-person appointment.

 What is a forensic psychiatrist?